-The fuel filter is located in the aft mechanical space on the starboard side.
+The fuel filter or filters are located in the aft mechanical space on the DC265.
 The filter is the water separator type.
 Check the filter for water frequently to ensure an adequate supply of clean, dry fuel to the engine.
 The filter element should be changed once a season.